kubernetes/kubernetes/docs/design/namespaces.md

 content associated from that namespace has been purged.
 It performs a final DELETE action to remove that Namespace from the storage.

-At this point, all content associated with that Namespace, and the Namespace itself are gone.
+At this point, all content associated with that Namespace, and the Namespace itself are gone.<!-- TAG IS_VERSIONED -->

 <!-- BEGIN MUNGE: GENERATED_ANALYTICS -->